SECTION 1. NAME, PURPOSES, LOCATION, CORPORATE SEAL AND FISCAL YEAR

 This appointment must be provided in writing, executed by all of such record owners and filed with the Secretary of the Corporation.
 This assignment will remain in force until rescinded in writing, executed by all of such record owners and filed with the Secretary of the Corporation

 3.4.
 Annual Meeting.
-The Annual Meeting of the Members shall be held at a time designated by the Board of Directors, at the hour fixed by the Directors, and stated in the notice of the meeting.
+The Annual Meeting of the Members shall be held at a time designated by the Board of Directors and stated in the notice of the meeting.
 The Directors or the President shall specify the purposes for which the Annual Meeting is to be held, in addition to those prescribed by law, by the Declaration, Articles of Organization or by these By-laws.
 If no Annual Meeting is held in accordance with the foregoing provisions, a special meeting may be held in lieu thereof, and any action taken at such meeting shall have the same effect as if taken at the Annual Meeting.

 3.5.
 Special Meetings.
-Special meetings of the members may be called by the President, the Secretary or by the Directors and shall be called by the Secretary or in case of the death, absence, incapacity or refusal of the Secretary, by any other officer, upon written application of Representatives having not less than 15 votes.
-No call of a special meeting of the members shall be required if such notice of the meeting shall have been waived in writing by every Representative entitled to notice thereof, or by his attorney thereunto authorized.
+Special meetings of the Members may be called by the President, the Secretary, the Directors or upon written application of Representatives having not less than 15 votes and notice shall be disseminated by the Secretary or in case of the death, absence, incapacity or refusal of the Secretary, by any other officer or by a Representative that has called for a Special Meeting in accordance with the above procedure.
+No call of a special meeting of the Members shall be required if such notice of the meeting shall have been waived in writing by every Representative entitled to notice thereof, or by their attorney thereunto authorized.

 3.6.
 Place of Meetings.
-All meetings of members shall be held in Meadow View Farms, unless a different place is specified by the Board.
+All meetings of Members shall be held a location in Meadow View Farms, or remotely by video meeting or telephonic conference call, unless an alternate location is specified by the Board of Directors.

 3.9.
 Proxies.
 Representatives may vote either in person or by written proxy, dated not more than six months before the meeting named therein.
 The proxy may be conveyed in writing by letter or electronically.
 Proxies shall be filed with the Secretary before being voted at any meeting or any adjournment thereof.
 Except as otherwise limited therein, proxies shall entitle the persons named therein to vote at the meeting specified therein and at any adjourned session of such meeting but shall not be valid after final adjournment of the meeting.

 3.10.
 Action at Meeting.
-Action of the members on any matter properly brought before a meeting shall require, and may be effected by, the affirmative vote of the Representatives having a total number of votes equal to a majority of the votes properly cast by Representatives present in person or by proxy provided that such majority shall be at least a majority of the number of votes required to constitute a quorum for action on such matter except where a different vote is required by law, the Articles of Organization or these By-laws.
-Any election by members shall be determined by a plurality of the votes cast by the Representatives entitled to vote at the election.
+Action of the Members on any matter properly brought before a meeting shall require, and may be affected by, the affirmative vote of the Representatives having a total number of votes equal to a majority of the votesproperly cast by Representatives present in person or by proxy provided that such majority shall be at least a majority of the number of votes required to constitute a quorum for action on such matter except where a different vote is required by law, the Articles of Organization or these By-laws.
+Any election by Members shall be determined by a plurality of the votes cast by the Representatives entitled to vote at the election.
 No ballot shall be required for such election unless requested by a Representative present or represented at the meeting and entitled to vote in the election.

 3.11.
 Special Action.
-Any action to be taken by members may be taken without a meeting if all Representatives with respect to all memberships consent to the action by writing filed with the records of the meetings of the members.
+Any action to be taken by members may be taken without a meeting if at least 80% of the Representatives with respect to all memberships consent to the action by writing filed with the records of the meetings of the members.
 Such consent shall be treated for all purposes as a vote at meeting.

 4.15 Compensation.
-The Board of Directors has the authority to hire and compensate contractors, vendors, and employees including a Property Manager and the Treasurer may be compensated.
-Said compensation should be included in the financial statements presented to the Members at the Annual Meeting.
+The Board of Directors has the authority to hire and compensate contractors, vendors, and employees.
+The Property Manager and the Treasurer may be compensated.
+Said compensation shall be included in the financial statements presented to the Members at the Annual Meeting.

 4.2.
 Tenure.
 Each Director shall hold office for three (3) years and until a successor is elected and qualified or until the Director sooner dies, resigns, is removed or becomes disqualified.
 Directors may be re-elected, but may not serve more than three (3) consecutive terms.
+The term limited Director is eligible for election to the Board after 1 year.
 In the event that there are no candidates to succeed a Director who is term limited, with Board approval, the Director may stand for re-election for one additional term.

 4.4.
-A. The Directors may elect or appoint one or more committees and may delegate to any such committee or committees any or all of their powers.
-All standing, ad hoc, and other committees of the Association must be compromised of at least three members, all of whom must be property owners.
+A. The Directors may elect or appoint one or more Committees and may delegate to any such committee or committees any or all of theirpowers.
+All standing, ad hoc, and other committees of the Association must be compromised of at least three (3) members, all of whom must be property owners or immediate family members.
 Unless the Directors otherwise designate, committees shall conduct their affairs in the same manner as is provided in these By-laws for the Directors.
 The members of any committee shall remain in office at the pleasure of the Directors.

 4.5.
 Suspension or Removal.
 A Director may be suspended or removed with or without cause by the affirmative vote of Representatives having a majority of the total number of votes to which all the memberships in the corporation are then entitled.
 The Directors shall not have the power to remove any Director, with or without cause.

 4.8.
 Regular Meetings.
-Regular meetings of the Directors may be held at a physical location and, shall be held at least quarterly.
-Directors may attend by way of conference call, if not in person.
-Meeting notices shall be publicized and Members may attend the meetings of the Board at any time
+Regular meetings of the Directors may be held at a physical location or remotely and, shall be held at least quarterly.
+Directors may attend electronically, if not in person.
+Meeting notices shall be publicized and Members may attend the meetings of the Board, unless otherwise determined by the Board.
+If Members may not attend a meeting, Board decisions should be made promptly available.

 4.10.
 Call and Notice.

 4.10.
 C. Reasonable and Sufficient Notice.
-Unless an emergency requires shorter notice, except as otherwise expressly provided, it shall be reasonable and sufficient notice to a Director to send notice by mail at least 5 business days, or electronic or telephonic communication at least 48 hours before the meeting addressed to him at his normal business, or electronic address before the meeting.
+Unless an emergency requires shorter notice, except as otherwise expressly provided, it shall be reasonable and sufficient notice to a Director to send notice by email at least 5 business days, or telephonic communication at least 48 hours before the meeting addressed to the Director at his normal email on file with the Secretary before the meeting.
 The above does not preclude the giving of notice in any other way reasonably suited to provide reasonable and sufficient notice of the meeting.

 4.10.
 D. Waiver of Notice.
-Whenever notice of a meeting is required, such notice need not be given to any Director if a written waiver of notice, executed by him (or his attorney thereunto authorized) before or after the meeting, is filed with the records of the meeting, or to any Director who attends the meeting without protesting prior thereto or at its commencement the lack of notice to him.
-A waiver of notice need not specify the purposes of the meeting unless such purposes' were required to be specified in the notice of such meeting.
+Whenever notice of a meeting is required, such notice need not be given to any Director if a written waiver of notice, executed by the Director (or the Director’s attorney thereunto authorized) before or after the meeting, is filed with the records of the meeting, or to any Director who attends the meeting without protesting prior thereto or at its commencement the lack of notice.
+A waiver of notice need not specify the purposes of the meeting unless such purposes were required to be specified in the notice of such meeting.

 4.11.
 Quorum.
 At any meeting of the Directors, a majority of Directors in office constitutes a quorum.
 Any meeting may be adjourned by a majority of the votes cast upon the question, whether or not a quorum is present, and the meeting may be held as adjourned without further notice.